cloudfoundry/pmc-notes/Utilities/2015-06-16-utilities.md

   - Another track of work on PRs and Issues was successful at cleaning up some old stories.

 - Next release will be 6.12.0.
-  - Deprecate "code gangsta" which is used for feature flags
+  - Deprecate "codegangsta" library which is used for feature flags

 - Working with IBM designers on user testing "help" with a mock terminal emulator.
 Community members have offered to be a part of